Know which essentials to prioritize in your bug out bag list to survive an unexpected disaster situation!

 - First aid

-How Heavy Is Too Heavy For My Bug Out Bag?
+How Heavy Is Too Heavy for a Bug Out Bag?

-I will share with you some examples of lists that you can use as a guide for your own B.O.B.
-But first, I want to answer the most common question about 2 different types of bug out bags:
+I will share with you some examples of lists you can use as your own B.O.B. guide.
+But first, let’s answer the common question about the two types of bug out bags:

-Are a 72-hour emergency kit and a bug out bag the same thing?
+Are 72-hour emergency kit and a bug out bag the same thing?

 Yes and no.

-The Perfect 72-Hour But Out Bag List for Your Little Ones
+2. The Perfect 72-Hour Bug Out Bag List for Your Little Ones

 Your Sustainability Kit – The Ultimate Bug Out Bag List